 John Rex dedicates personal memorabilia and performs Jim Reeves Tribute Show at The Louisiana Hayride.
-Story and pictures, here.
+Story and pictures, ** note, the memorabilia has been moved to the Depot Museum in Henderson, TX, here.

 Jim's lead guitar player, Leo Jackson, passed away on May 4, 2008.
 Please read this letter from John Rex. here

 Jim Reeves awarded star on Shreveport's Walk of Stars.

 To learn more about it, see pictures and read John Rex's acceptance speech

 Enjoy Mike Creasy's creative picture site of Jim Reeves.
 Click here.

 It's hard to believe that Jim has been gone more than 50 years.
 In a career matched by few country

 artists, Jim was the first to become "international."
 His songs and velvet voice remain staples in